-Careful planning can help you determine where you have gaps and how to best grow your team in a sustainable way.
+Careful planning helps you spot gaps and grow your team in a sustainable way.
 “Building great teams requires deliberate planning, thorough vetting, and continuous support,” says Rebecca Taylor, Co-founder and CCO of SkillCycle.
+With a more thoughtful approach to hiring the right people into the right roles, you improve retention and reduce the cost of employee turnover.
+You also shield the business from reactive hiring and layoffs, even in tough markets.

 Hiring isn’t a small line item in most organizations, and the total cost goes beyond your financial investment.
 It includes the time, effort, and resources dedicated to finding, selecting, and onboarding the ideal candidates.